scorpion2000/2dGrid-hierarchical-pathfinding-astar/README.md

 As for the Hierarchical Pathfinding, big thanks to this paper ( https://webdocs.cs.ualberta.ca/~mmueller/ps/hpastar.pdf ).
 The implementation loosely came from this.<br />
 It should've been easier to implement HPA*, and I'm pretty sure I've over engineered it to hell and beyond.<br />

-And lastly, please note that this implementation works with a randomly generated map.
-I'm also planning to extend the functionality so that the grid/clusters react to changes in the world map.<br />
+And lastly, please note that this implementation works with a randomly generated map. ~~I'm also planning to extend the functionality so that the grid/clusters react to changes in the world map.~~ Done.
+It reacts to map change.
+Make sure you call the Grid.UpdateNode() function.<br />
 It works, but it may take a while to generate a larger map.
 On the other hand, this code should be able to work with any map size (limited by your computer)<br />

 !Important map generation notes!<br />